zaynpatel/pie-2023-03/mechanical-mirror/Mechanical.md

 To improve the overall speed of the mirror, we decided to test a more complicated design for turning pixels.
 Instead of a single gear, each servo powered a wooden dowel acting as an axle.
 Attached to the dowel are 3 spaced gears for turning pixels.
 The gears are spaced such that only one gear ever aligns with a pixel at once.
 This reduces the distance a servo has to travel by roughly ⅓ and makes it so that the VSA only has to move a short distance to address large portions of the grid.

 As a fallback plan for if we ran out of time, we made it possible for the design to be scaled back to the original VSA design we used in sprint 2, where each servo has only one gear attached to it.
 After some initial testing of the more ambitious VSA design, we had to scale back down to the original design.
 Because of impending deadlines, the fabrication was done quickly and haphazardly, and as a result, the product wasn’t precise enough and the fallback plan was successfully implemented resulting in our sprint 3 design.

+(A view of our sprint 3 / final design in CAD)

+(a front view of the sprint 3 design mechanisms not in view)